Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: Alignment With Human Judgments

-\paragraph{Collection of Human Judgments} To evaluate the various metrics introduced above, we collect three human judgments.\footnote{See \autoref{append:human_judge} for instructions and ranking.} (1) \textbf{Extrinsic Quality Judgments}.
-Human annotators are given information about the topic and are asked to give a 1-5 likert considering the following attributes (in order of importance): factuality, adequacy, coherence, relevancy, and fluency.
-(2) \textbf{Intrinsic Claim Judgments}.
+\paragraph{Collection of Human Judgments} We collect three human judgments.\footnote{See \autoref{append:human_judge} for instructions.} (1) \textbf{Extrinsic Quality Judgments (EQJs)}.
+Human annotators are given information about the topic and are asked to give a 1-5 Likert score considering the following attributes (in order of importance): factuality, adequacy, coherence, relevancy, and fluency.
+(2) \textbf{Intrinsic Claim Judgments (ICJs)}.
 Human annotators are given the prediction, predicted subclaims, reference, and reference subclaims, and are asked to annotate whether or not a claim is supported by the other text.
-This gives human annotations for \claimscore-Ref.
-(3) \textbf{Grounding Judgments}.
+This directly mirrors \claimscore-Ref: the scores are what \claimscore would produce if a human performed the verification instead of a model.
+(3) \textbf{Grounding Judgments (GJs)}.
 Human annotators are given all the relevant videos for a topic and the predicted subclaims and asked to annotate whether or not the subclaims are supported by (grounded in) the videos.
-This gives human annotations for \citeprec.
+This directly mirrors \claimprec and \citeprec: the scores are what these metrics would produce with human verification.

 In the following paragraphs, we will summarize the agreements and findings between human judgments and automatic methods, but leave discussion on \emph{how} to evaluate multimodal RAG to \autoref{section:how-to}.
 The agreement is a Kendall's Tau \cite{Kendall1938ANM} between the human and metric ranking of systems.